joaomdmoura/sweet/README.md

 * Constants ( TRUE, FALSE, NIL )

 **Remember**
-* A variable cant have a name of a tag
+* A variable can't have a name of a tag

 This is a medium.s ( A Sweet file )
 *medium.s*